ghl-agency/white-lable/funnels-landing-pages/index.md

 ---
-title: GoHighLevel Funnel and Landing Page Builder – March 2026
+title: GoHighLevel Funnel and Landing Page Builder – April 2026
 ---

-# GoHighLevel Funnel and Landing Page Builder – March 2026
+# GoHighLevel Funnel and Landing Page Builder – April 2026

 Agencies building lead generation assets for clients across separate page builders, hosting accounts, and form tools spend more time managing infrastructure than producing results.
 Each disconnected tool adds a point of failure and a recurring cost.
 GoHighLevel White Label includes a native funnel and landing page builder that creates, hosts, and connects lead capture assets directly inside the platform, available through the [integrated funnel and page building platform](https://www.gohighlevel.com/?fp_ref=smetrix28).